Fans impressed with first football game at Riverfront Stadium

 WICHITA, Kan.
 (KSNW) — Wichita’s ballpark transformed into a football stadium Sunday for its first major non-baseball event.
 Fans at the Jayhawk Conference Championship between Garden City Community College and Hutchinson Community College said the atmosphere of a football game at Riverfront Stadium was memorable.

-Fellow HCC fan, Stephanie Luna, added, “Bringing the game here just gives more publicity to both teams and Wichita in general.”
+“Bringing the game here just gives more publicity to both teams and Wichita in general,” said Stephanie Luna, HCC fan added.

 Garden City fan, Daniel Gutierrez, said the stadium was full of local school pride.

-For Kendall Koerner and his wife Ashley, they came to watch their son, Hutch Dragons team manager, Rayce.
+Kendall Koerner and his wife Ashley came to watch their son, Hutch Dragons team manager, Rayce.

 Wind Surge officials said there were more than 2,100 people in attendance for the matchup.
 Hutchinson defeated Garden City 49-19 to win the Jayhawk Conference Championship.